ahmadspm/Industry-5.0--Intelligent-Threat-Analytics-KGs-and-LLMs/README.md

 3. Run each query in Phase1/query to create the links.
 4. Threat Analysis example can be done by running Threat-Analysis/cypher-example.txt on Neo4j.

+All Cypher scripts for constructing and enriching the BRIDG-ICS Knowledge Graph are located in: Phase1-KG/cypher/ These scripts are intended to be executed on a Neo4j instance (with Graph Data Science (GDS) installed) to build the Industry 5.0 threat-analytics KG from the cleaned CSV datasets.

+## Cypher Scripts Overview

+Update the list below with your actual filenames in Phase1-KG/cypher:

+- Phase1-KG/cypher/FILENAME_01_constraints.cypher
+- Creates node labels, uniqueness constraints, and indexes for core KG entities (e.g., Product, CVE, CWE, CAPEC, Technique).
+- Phase1-KG/cypher/FILENAME_02_load_nodes.cypher
+Loads nodes from the cleaned CSV files (e.g., CVE, CWE, CAPEC, ATT&CK, ICSA, local testbed assets) into Neo4j.
+Phase1-KG/cypher/FILENAME_03_load_relationships.cypher
+Creates relationships between entities (e.g., HAS_CWE, HAS_CAPEC, HAS_TECHNIQUE, DEPLOYS, LOCATED_IN, COMMUNICATES_WITH), forming the core Industry 5.0 security KG.
+Phase1-KG/cypher/FILENAME_04_semantic_enrichment.cypher
+Adds LLM-/GDS-derived links (e.g., HAS_POSSIBLE_CWE, HAS_POSSIBLE_TECHNIQUE, HAS_POSSIBLE_COMMUNICATES_WITH) using similarity scores, classifier outputs, or embedding-driven link prediction.
+Phase1-KG/cypher/FILENAME_05_threat_analysis_examples.cypher
+Contains example queries for multi-hop reasoning, attack-path exploration, centrality analysis, and risk-ranking over the constructed KG.
+You can adapt/expand this list as needed (e.g., separate files for ATT&CK, ICS testbed, or synthetic data).